The Poem of the Man-God: General support

-Italian journalist Renato Bruschi wrote that in his opinion it is a mystery how Maria Valtorta could produce a book with so much information during the Second World War, given that Viareggio was directly on the Axis controlled Gothic Line which ran across Italy during the conflict.
-He wrote that in his view the Valtorta book may be considered some type of historical miracle, given the war situation in Tuscany when it was being written.
+Italian journalist Renato Bruschi wrote that in his opinion it is a mystery how Maria Valtorta could produce a work with so much information during the Second World War, given that Viareggio was directly on the Axis controlled Gothic Line which ran across Italy during the conflict.
+He wrote that in his view Valtorta's Poem may be considered some type of historical miracle, given the war situation in Tuscany when it was being written.

-Writing in Aleteia, Italian journalist Gelsomino Del Guercio stated that the circumstances under which Maria Valtorta wrote her book were exceptional, given her health problems and the serious war time difficulties in Italy during the Italian campaign taking place in Tuscany.
-He wrote that her ability to produce her detailed book under these conditions made her a unique case.
+Writing in Aleteia, Italian journalist Gelsomino Del Guercio stated that the circumstances under which Maria Valtorta wrote the Poem were exceptional, given her health problems and the serious war time difficulties in Italy during the Italian campaign taking place in Tuscany.
+He wrote that her ability to produce her detailed work under these conditions made her a unique case.

 Antonio Socci, an Italian journalist and author writing for the newspaper Libero, wrote an article about how in his experience Valtorta's main work is "a book that can change a life".
 He stated that he approached the work many years ago with a certain skepticism, but was surprised that the work seemed to be the writing of a very rational, concrete woman, very detailed in her descriptions and not at all inclined to sentimentality and fantasies.

 Spiritual value

 When reviewing the development of the Catholic Church in Tuscany, Antonio Socci wrote that he agreed with the statement by the priest and theologian Cornelio Fabro that Valtorta's work has exceptional and unique spiritual value.

-Fabro stated that he had found deep joy in reading Valtorta's book, given the spiritual light it shines on all virtues.
-Socci stated that no one had been able to give him an explanation of how a bed-ridden person could write a long book with so much detail and spiritual content in three years.
+Fabro stated that he had found deep joy in reading Valtorta's Poem, given the spiritual light it shines on all virtues.
+Socci stated that no one had been able to give him an explanation of how a bed-ridden person could write such a long book with so much detail and spiritual content in three years.

 Italian priest Pietro Cantoni wrote that for many years the ten volumes of Valtorta's book have surrounded his life.
-He stated that initially he had avoided reading the book due to his intellectual arrogance in assuming he would not learn much from it.
+He stated that initially he had avoided reading the Poem due to his intellectual arrogance in assuming he would not learn much from it.
 But after reading it, he came to consider it as having some type of miraculous transformative effect that can improve a person in a spiritual sense.